What is DMARC?

 - Once confident in the results, adjust the DMARC policy to "quarantine" or "reject" to protect against unauthorized emails.

-Example DMARC TXT Record for Reject:
+Example DMARC TXT Record Value for Reject:

 v=DMARC1; p=reject; rua=mailto:your@email.com; ruf=mailto:your@email.com